jkrh/kvms/README.md

 - Run 'make tools'.
 This will build all the tools required with right versions and install them into the 'buildtools' directory.
 This will also build the patched kernel under oss/linux.
-- Download or assemble QEMU compatible arm64 linux image you wish to boot up.
+- Download or assemble QEMU compatible arm64 linux image you wish to boot up
-  Script named 'scripts/make-bootimg.sh' may work as an example, it should work directly if you invoke it with superuser permissions.
 - Set environment variable BOOTIMG to point to the image.
 Set PLATFORM=virt as well to tell the build system which target you are going for.
 - Run 'make DEBUG=1' to build the hypervisor against the kernel under oss/linux